Skip to content

 Good to know

-• Overriding only applies to future autowire calls.
+• Overriding only applies to future injections.

-• Once a singleton service has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
+• Once a singleton has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.

 • When injecting interfaces and/or qualifiers, override the interface and/or qualifier rather than the implementation that will be injected.